SIR Epidemics With State-Dependent Costs and ICU Constraints: A Hamilton-Jacobi Verification Argument and Dual LP Algorithms: A short journey into discontinuous costs

-\end{problem} \begin{remark} \begin{enumerate}\item The spaces over which one integrates and the integration parameters have been dropped to simplify the presentation.
+for every $f\in C^1\pr{\mathbb{R}^3}$; \item[] \end{itemize} \end{problem} \begin{remark} \begin{enumerate}\item The spaces over which one integrates and the integration parameters have been dropped to simplify the presentation.
 Furthermore, $\scal{\cdot,\cdot}$ denotes the usual duality pairing between measurable functions and measures. \item Provided a regular candidate $\hat b$ for $\overset{\leftarrow}{\mathbb{B}}$, the forward formulation can be transformed into a dual one or, again,

 \end{enumerate} \end{remark}

 As it is usually the case, one projects the problem onto some convenient space that is dense in $C^1$ and for which computations are simplified.
 Since we are looking for optimal measures that are traditionally best fitted by their moments, we will work with polynomial functions $\mathbb{R}_k\pp{t,s,i}$, where $k\in\mathbb{N}^*$ large enough.
 For the density of such functions, the reader uses Nachbin's theorem applied to monomials (see \cite[Chapter 1]{Llavona_1986}).
 As such, we are morally dealing with continuous functions, for which one will use the second form of the dynamic programming principle in Proposition \ref{PropDPP} leading to \begin{problem} Solve the two stage problem \begin{itemize} \item[]